krzysztof-janik/lse_trading_algorithm/analysis_part1_output.md

-Analysis part 1
+Part 1: optimising simulation time
 ================
 Krzysztof Janik
-02/11/2020

-This is the analysis of my trading strategy.
-The analysis consists of 3 main parts: 1.
-Checking whether it’s possible to cut down on simulation time.
-2. Choosing the best set of trading parameters.
-3. For the best performing strategy, choose the best stocks via linear regression.
+05/11/2020

+\#\#The analysis constis of 3 parts.
+\* Part 1 deals with optimising the simulation time.
+\* Part 2 is about finding the best set of parameters for a strategy.
+\* Part 3 tries to further optimise the strategy via linear regression.
 Firstly, I load the libraries: DBI for database connection, xts for working with timeseries data, ggplot2 for plots.
 I also specify my connection parameters here.
 The seed is set so that the random elements